08/11 to 08/18

 When Tony and Doreen arrived, their "Welcome Home," "You did It" balloon was tied to the mirror on Winnie.
 That evening, we enjoyed a toast to that event with a bottle of Schramsberg Blac de Noirs.
 The winery gained international fame when President Nixon served the wine at the historic "Toast to Peace" in Beijing, China in 1972.
 Thank you, Carlo.

 On Tuesday, Roberta made arrangements for those who wished to attend Sight & Sound Theatre's presentation of Daniel.
 View some of the scenes HERE.
 The story of Daniel is taken from their website: "Taken from his people, Daniel is exiled far from home in the perilous kingdom of Babylon.
 Now this faithful servant must navigate his new life inside a palace filled with golden statues and shifting empires.
 As royal pressures mount, Daniel is faced with a dangerous choice.
 Will his trust in God remain steadfast through every test of faith?
+From the fiery furnace to the infamous den of lions, DANIEL is a spectacular theatrical experience for the whole family.
+Witness one of the Bible’s most powerful stories as it comes to life in this brand-new original stage production."

 This presentation and biblical story of Hope, was powerful.
 Everything about it was awesome: The 65 member cast, the sounds, special effects, and costumes (13,000 yards of fabric, nearly 300 wigs and over 100 beards crafted).
 The rebuilt theatre with its 2,000 seat and a 300' panoramic stage was truly a spectacle.
 With visual projections and two computerized set pieces, the audience was kept in awe as Daniel's story unfolded.